probosckie/glowing-giggle-ssr/README.md

 # React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in Vite with SSR.
+Extra code has been added and a lot of debugging has been done to make SSR and CSR work with the basic vite setup.

 Currently, two official plugins are available:

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

+## Changes and building

+In order to change - make changes to App.tsx, entry-server.tsx, entry-client.tsx, PageCSR.tsx, PageSSR.tsx.

+In order to build and publish:

+npm run build:client
+npm run build:server
+npm run serve

+The above commands will serve locally

 ## Expanding the ESLint configuration